 None of us actually have one of the Mickey double-flip irons (although a guest blogger reviewed it for us).
-However, I have a similar double-flip that’s a regular Belgian waffle, and these are the right price range to be a solid choice.
+However, I have a similar double-flip that’s a regular Belgian waffler, and these are in the right price range to be a solid choice.
 If I didn’t already have a waffle iron, I’d go for it.

 Next, let’s talk about what to put in your Mickey waffle iron.
 Golden Malted is the Mickey mix and will give you that classic Mickey waffle flavor.
 You’re looking for the Original Recipe, and not the Add Water Only mix.
 If you prefer to make your own, my favorite waffle recipe is the Overnight Brown Butter Yeast-Raised Waffles from Serious Eats.
 Don’t be afraid – they’re easier than they sound, and the browned butter and yeast give you the same malty notes as you’ll find in the Golden Malted mix.

 Are you looking for a doormat?
 Amy S. recommends KillerDoormats on Etsy; a family member loves their Chewbacca-themed doormat shown below.

 Magic Candle Company is another of Becky’s recommendations, and they don’t just make candles.
 Bath bombs, shower melts, room sprays, soap – everything you need to make your home smell like Disney.
 Becky’s favorite scents are Banshee Flight & Castaway Cruise.

 When you go to the parks, it’s important to be prepared.
 For many TouringPlans readers, that means a copy of an Unofficial Guide.
 Disney World, Disneyland, Disney Cruise Line, with Kids – you name it, there is a flavor of the Guide for you.